 Exploring the Challenge involves selecting a broad goal, opportunity, or challenge and setting the principal direction for work.
 It has three sub-components, with names that vary slightly depending on whose version of the process you are using.
-(See the Creative Education Foundation and the Center for Creative Learning for two options.)
+See the Creative Education Foundation for another popular option.

 Exploring the Challenge

 Objective Finding (also called Constructing Opportunities).
 In this stage, students identify a problem or opportunity to address.
 One of my favorite CPS experiences started with a student who discovered, on reading a historical marker, that we were approaching the town’s 250th anniversary.
 It was not a “problem” in the sense that there was any difficulty, but it was an opportunity.
 One of the benefits of teaching CPS is that students can be taught to look for problems and opportunities that will allow them to take action.

 Fact Finding (Exploring Data) In Fact Finding, students learn as much about the situation as possible.
 For the 250th anniversary group, the curious students read town history, talked to local officials about planned celebrations (there were none), and spoke to community members about town activities during the 1976 national bicentennial.

 Problem Finding (Framing Problems) Problem finding in CPS has a very particular definition, as opposed to the more global use of the same term.
 In CPS, problem finding is a stage in which problem solvers identify potential sub- problems in their challenge.
 Problems usually start with IWWMW (“In what ways might we?”).
 Students should list as many problem statements as possible before choosing the one (or a combination) that best expresses the dilemma they choose to address.
 The anniversary group’s problem was something like “In what ways might we celebrate the town’s 250th anniversary so that it will be remembered?”